A complete guide to Andrew Lloyd Webber musicals

 The Likes of Us (1965)

-A jaunty production based on the story of Thomas John Barnardo, The Likes of Us dramatises how the charity Barnardo's came into existence, In the show, Barnardo feels lonely as he collects money for charity, which angers the locals.
+The Likes of Us dramatises how the charity Barnardo's came into existence and is a jaunty production based on the story of Thomas John Barnardo.
+In the show, Barnardo feels lonely as he collects money for charity, which angers the locals.
 Aided by Lord Shaftesbury and his wife Syrie, Barnardo's charitable impulses are supported but this does not stop the East End holding an anti-Barnardo demonstration.

 Written in 1965, this heartwarming musical was not produced until 2005, as it failed to find backing.
 However, it is now available for rights purchases, with amateur theatre companies regularly putting on the production.